edcarlos-92/jarDevRunner/README.md

 ## Quick Start

-1. Copy `jarDevRunner.jar` to your course workspace root directory (where all your project folders are) from `build/libs/jarDevRunner.jar`
+1. Copy `jarDevRunner.jar` to your course lesson workspace root directory (where all your project folders are) from `build/libs/jarDevRunner.jar`
 2. Double-click the JAR file or run:
    ```
    java -jar jarDevRunner.jar